 Personnel and Equipment for Monitoring and Resuscitation

-Concomitant use of benzodiazepines and opioids may result in profound sedation, respiratory depression, coma, and death.
-Monitor patients for respiratory depression and sedation (see WARNINGS and PRECAUTIONS; Drug Interactions).
+Concomitant use of benzodiazepines, including midazolam, and opioids may result in profound sedation, respiratory depression, coma, and death.
+If a decision is made to use midazolam concomitantly with opioids, monitor patients closely for respiratory depression and sedation (see PRECAUTIONS; Drug Interactions).

 Individualization of Dosage

 Midazolam must never be used without individualization of dosage particularly when used with other medications capable of producing central nervous system depression.
 See DOSAGE AND ADMINISTRATION for complete information.

 Reactions such as agitation, involuntary movements (including tonic/clonic movements and muscle tremor), hyperactivity and combativeness have been reported in both adult and pediatric patients.
 These reactions may be due to inadequate or excessive dosing or improper administration of midazolam; however, consideration should be given to the possibility of cerebral hypoxia or true paradoxical reactions.
 Should such reactions occur, the response to each dose of midazolam and all other drugs, including local anesthetics, should be evaluated before proceeding.
 Reversal of such responses with flumazenil has been reported in pediatric patients.

 Concomitant use of barbiturates, alcohol or other central nervous system depressants may increase the risk of hypoventilation, airway obstruction, desaturation, or apnea and may contribute to profound and/or prolonged drug effect.
 Narcotic premedication also depresses the ventilatory response to carbon dioxide stimulation.